When people have recovered sufficiently or can be appropriately treated elsewhere, they are discharged from the hospital.

 Instructions for care of any surgical incisions or wounds

-If applicable, instructions for how and when to measure their temperature, blood pressure, blood sugar, or weight at home
+If applicable, instructions for how and when to measure their temperature, blood pressure, blood sugar, or weight after hospital discharge

 A list of any symptoms that require them to contact their doctor or return to the emergency department